l3pp4rd/dotfiles/README.md

 ## Changelog

+- **2015-05-24** - switched tmuxinator to tmuxstart, does not require ruby
 - **2015-05-10** - switched vim plugin manager to [vim-plug](https://github.com/junegunn/vim-plug)
 - **2015-04-16** - Makefile for setup and updates
 - **2014-05-31** - **ViM** does not depend on any interpreters.
 Restructured files